What are The Types of Order of Protection in New York?

 In order for a crime to be considered a domestic violence charge, the crime must have been committed by a member of the same family, the household, or a partner in an intimate relationship.

-If you’ve been accused of a domestic violence charge, you need to contact a lawyer immediately.
+If you’ve been accused of a domestic violence charge, you need to contact a criminal defense lawyer immediately.
 You could be facing severe penalties, such as a limited or full order of protection against you.
-Being convicted of a domestic violence crime in New York carries harsh penalties including high monetary fines and jail time and, without the help of a lawyer, you may be at a disadvantage.
+Being convicted of a domestic violence crime in New York carries harsh penalties, including high monetary fines and jail time.
+Additionally, a domestic violence charge may stay on your record until your case has been dismissed, and without the help of a lawyer, you may be at a disadvantage.

 A criminal defense attorney will have an in-depth understanding of New York State law, in addition to how the court system uniquely operates when it comes to domestic violence charges.
 Without the help of an aggressive, hard-working attorney, you run the risk of facing the most severe penalties possible for your pending domestic violence charge.

-Schedule a consultation with The Law Firm of Gianni Karmily if you are concerned with an order of protection that’s been placed against you, or worry that you may soon be faced with one.
-Our team of attorneys will zealously defend you in a court of law, and will work hard to reduce your penalties and charges as best as possible.
+Schedule a consultation with The Law Firm of Gianni Karmily if you are concerned with an order of protection that’s been placed against you or worry that you may soon be faced with one.
+Our Nassau County domestic violence lawyer will zealously defend you in a court of law and will work hard to reduce your penalties and charges as best as possible.